M&G's video interview: how to maximise success

 Just like a face-to-face interview with a human, you will not have time to pause between being given the question and giving your answer – you will be expected to ‘get on with’ your answer.

 As with a face-to-to-face interview, there is some extra time at the end to discuss anything that hasn’t already been covered.
-Steve says this is a good opportunity to talk about any additional skills or achievements that you haven't been able to speak about during the interview, which might set you apart from other candidates.
+This is a good opportunity to talk about any additional skills or achievements that you haven't been able to speak about during the interview, which might set you apart from other candidates.

 - Choose a room that’s quiet and where you will not be disturbed